HangfireIO/Hangfire.Documentation/installation.rst

 Using NuGet Package Manager
 ----------------------------

 Right-click on your project in Visual Studio and choose the ``Manage NuGet Packages`` menu item.
-Search for ``Hangfire`` and install the choosed package:
+Search for ``Hangfire`` and install the chosen package:

 .. image:: package-manager.png
    :alt: NuGet Package Manager window